Makster04/Phase_4_Project/NBA.md

 ---

 # **Unsupervised Interpretability Model for NBA Trade Suggestions**
+(**How its not even Partially Supervised:** ***The model relies on clustering, dimensionality reduction, and interpretability techniques to generate player role categories and trade evaluation metrics***)
+---
 ## **Purpose of the Model**
 The goal of this project is to **enhance the interpretability of NBA trade recommendations** using **unsupervised learning techniques**.
 Instead of relying on predefined labels or target variables, we use **clustering, dimensionality reduction, and feature importance analysis** to:
 1. **Identify player roles and trade value categories**